dotnet/AspNetCore.Docs/aspnetcore/signalr/authn-and-authz.md

 ### Using Claims to Customize Identity Handling

-If you're using organizational or social authentication in your apps and you'd prefer to have more fine-grained control over how SignalR identifies users, you can implement `IUserIdProvider` to return values from one of the claims collected by the identity provider.
+An app that authenticates users can derive SignalR user IDs from user claims.
+To specify how SignalR creates user IDs, implement `IUserIdProvider` and register the implementation.

-The code below demonstrates how you would use Claims to select the user's email address as the identifying property.
+The sample code demonstrates how you would use claims to select the user's email address as the identifying property.

 [!code-csharp[Email claim-based provider](authn-and-authz/sample/EmailBasedUserIdProvider.cs?range=6-12)]